Most pool builders are asked two questions more than they hear other questions—and those questions are:

 What is the best time of year to build a swimming pool?

-- It takes time — Due to the length of time that it takes to obtain financing for backyard projects, it often takes longer than you would expect to begin a backyard projects.
-In addition, with line locations and building permits — the planning for projects can often take from several weeks to several months.
-Add to this the actual time that it takes to build the project, including weather delays — and all of the sudden swim season is here.
+- It takes time—Due to the length of time that it takes to plan/design the project, obtain financing, get underground lines located, get HOA approval (if required), and get a building permit, it often takes longer than you would expect to begin a backyard project.
+This process can take from several weeks to several months.
+Add to this the actual time that it takes to build the project, including weather delays—and all of the sudden pool season is here.
 There is nothing more frustrating than having a project under construction and wishing you were already using it.

 In a few short months we will be approaching the end of this window, so now is the time to get started on that backyard improvement that you desire.